StealthSilver/MindPalace/README.md

 ## Overview

-Mind Palace is a personal cognitive environment with two distinct but connected modes:
+Mind Palace is a **fully stateful personal cognitive environment** with two distinct but connected modes:

 - **Dashboard Mode** — Structured, glanceable, widget-based interface (Plecto-style)
 - **Palace Mode** — Infinite canvas for spatial thinking (Excalidraw-style)

 This is not social media.
 This is not a productivity tool with pressure.
 It's a quiet studio for your mind.

+**NEW**: Now with full database integration!
+Your data is securely stored and synced across sessions.

 ## Features

+### Authentication & Data Persistence ✨

+- **User Accounts** — Sign up and log in securely
+- **JWT Authentication** — Secure token-based authentication
+- **Auto-Save** — All changes automatically saved to cloud database
+- **Data Isolation** — Your data is private and secure
+- **Cross-Device** — Access your palace from anywhere

 ### Dashboard Mode